citmusa/django_webpack/README.md

 ### Webpack
-During development webpack will bundle js and css (after sass compilation) Run the following to watch for changes: node_modules/.bin/webpack --config webpack.config.js --watch
+During development webpack will bundle js and css (after sass compilation) Run the following to watch for changes (in MacOS): node_modules/.bin/webpack --config webpack.config.js --watch